-There are 2 types of product in Amazon: simple product and complex product (product with options/variations, for example the same product in different colours and sizes).
+There are two types of products in Amazon: a simple product and a complex product (a product with options/variations such as, for example, the same product in different colours and sizes).

-If a Product has options in Amazon, DEAR creates a Product family with all the variants of that product created as separate products in DEAR belonging to that family.
-If a product family and its products are already created/linked with Amazon then DEAR updates the existing family/products instead of creating new versions.
-See Product Management for more information on DEAR Products and Product Families.
+If a product has options in Amazon, DEAR creates a product family with all the variants of that product created as separate products in DEAR belonging to that family.
+If a product family and its products are already created/linked with Amazon, then DEAR updates the existing family/products instead of creating new versions.

-Amazon maintains a hierarchical structure of categories while DEAR categories are all treated as the same level.
+Amazon maintains a hierarchical structure of categories while DEAR categories are all treated at the same level.
 Only the first (top-level) category of an Amazon product is linked to DEAR.

 First, DEAR attempts to search for a product family by name using the Amazon product title.

-Then, for each variant DEAR searches for DEAR product using the Amazon variant ID.
+Then, for each variant, DEAR searches for a DEAR product using the Amazon variant ID.

-If not found, DEAR then searches DEAR product by Amazon product (or variant) SKU.
+If not found, DEAR then searches for a DEAR product by Amazon product (or variant) SKU.

-DEAR products must have unique names while all Amazon variations names also differs.
-Variation namecontains from family name + “(Option1Value, Option2Value, ...).
+DEAR products must have unique names, while all Amazon variations names also differ.
+Variation name consists of family name + “(Option1Value, Option2Value, ...)".

 During product download, DEAR automatically creates product categories and product brands for all product types in Amazon.